Benchmarking

 Merchant marker

-The red marker highlights where the merchant falls within the peer distribution.
+The dark blue column highlights where the merchant falls within the peer distribution.
 It helps you quickly understand whether the merchant is performing below, within, or above the typical range for similar businesses.
 The section contains the following details:

 ElementDescription